 Bus: The Santorini public bus actually works really well.
 At 1.80 EUR, it’s incredibly cheap to travel Santorini end to end.
 I wouldn’t say that it’s the most reliable timing wise but the nice thing is that the buses are regular coach buses and so they are quite comfortable.
 Always ask to make sure the bus is going the right direction.
 Lastly, bus tickets are paid on the bus.
 Card isn’t accepted but the ticket attendant that comes around seat to seat does have a ton of change.
 For the full map and schedule of buses in Santorini, head here.

 When is the best time? – This applies to all of the Greek Islands.
-The best time to go is in the summer season since a lot of things closed in the off-season and the weather isn’t the best.
-Best months are May – June and September – October.
+The best time to go to Santorini is in the summer months since a lot of things closed in the off-season and the weather isn’t the best.
+The best months are May – June and September – October during shoulder season.

 Beaches: On one side of Santorini’s crescent shaped island, you have high cliffs that fall into the sea but on the other side you have quite a number of beaches to choose from that were all born out of the volcanic activity here.
 If you’re looking for the white sandy beaches, you’re not going to find it here but Santorini does have some of the most unique beaches including Red Beach, Black Sand Beach, and Kamari Beach.
 Most of the beaches do not have facilities on their own.
 Black Sand Beach has the benefit of Perissa so everything is nearby but at the Red Beach, you’re on your own so make sure you don’t need to use the bathroom.
 Overall, you’ll find the beaches in Santorini are more pebbly than they are sandy.